sazikov-ad/spark-project-template/README.md

 The `spark-project-template` sub-module packages the distribution archive.
 It also provides default configuration files and the application launcher.

+See [PREREQUISITES](PREREQUISITES.md) for the required software and configuration.

 ## Build, run unit tests, package

 Run a Maven command: